Login

 Residual payment

-If you are self employed or work as a short-term contractor, you may not be eligible for a novated lease.
-Flare supports contractors in continued employment within the same industry, and can advise eligibility based on your particular circumstances.
+If you are self-employed or work as a short-term contractor, you may not be eligible for a novated lease.
+However, Flare can support contractors in certain circumstances.

 Got questions?